Get help finding somewhere to live if you've left or are about to leave the military and have nowhere to stay.

 - were released on medical grounds

-If you qualify for longer-term housing when homeless, you usually have to spend some time in temporary accommodation.
+If you qualify for longer-term housing, you usually have to spend some time in temporary accommodation.

 - get discharged on disciplinary grounds